aces/Loris/README.CentOS7.md

 * admin : default username for Loris front-end admin account (browser login)

 **Run the LORIS install script to set up directories:**
-We do not recommend you configure apache on CentOS with this script.

 ```
 cd /var/www/loris/tools
 ./install.sh